 This notice gives additional information to the Privacy Notice sent to you on at the beginning of the school year and provides further information about the processing of pupils’ personal data by those other organisations.

-Rushton School processes personal data about its pupils and is a “data controller” in respect of this for the purposes of the Data Protection Act 1998.
+Rushton CE First School processes personal data about its pupils and is a “data controller” in respect of this for the purposes of the Data Protection Act 2018 and UK GDPR.
 It processes this data to:

 This information includes contact details, national curriculum assessment results, attendance information, characteristics such as ethnic group, special educational needs and any relevant medical information.